visit-dav/visit/src/doc/python_scripting/functions.rst

   GetDatabaseNStates() -> integer

 return type : CLI_return_t
-    Returns the number of time states in the active database or 0 if there is no active database.
+    Returns the number of time-states in the active database or 0 if there is no active database.

 **Description:**

-    GetDatabaseNStates returns the number of time states in the active database, which is not the same as the number of states in the active time slider.
+    GetDatabaseNStates returns the number of time-states in the active database, which is not the same as the number of states in the active time slider.
 Time sliders can have different lengths due to database correlations and keyframing.
-Use this function when you need the actual number of time states in the active database.
+Use this function when you need the actual number of time-states in the active database.

 **Example:**